 - Has no more than 20 shareholders throughout the basis period for that YA where:

 - all of the shareholders are individuals beneficially holding the shares in their own names; OR

 - at least one shareholder is an individual beneficially holding at least 10% of the issued ordinary shares of the company

 Startup SG Founder provides mentorship and startup capital grant to first-time entrepreneurs with innovative business ideas.
-SPRING will match $3 for every $1 raised by the entrepreneur.
+Enterprise Singapore will match $3 for every $1 raised by the entrepreneur.